 Documenting your travels is all about recording your adventures in some way, so that you can look back on your experiences and share them with your friends and family.

 Most people (myself included) will take pictures when they’re abroad, and then post them onto social media.
-This is one way of documenting your travels, but there’s so many other cool ways to do it!
-This post will be looking at some of those methods.
+This is one way of documenting your travels, but there are so many other cool ways to do it!
+This post will look at some of those methods.

-For each method I’ll try to give a brief description of what it is, share a few pictures of what it looks like, and help explain how you can do it yourself.
-But if you’ve got any questions about anything on this list, feel free to leave a comment and ask about it! š
+For each method, I’ll give a brief description of what it is, share a few pictures of what it looks like, and help explain how you can do it yourself.
+But if you’ve got any questions about anything on this list, feel free to leave a comment and ask about it! 🙂

 1. Photo Albums